Creative Writing (CRWR) | Faculty of Arts

 Fiction and Poetry

-Students will develop their skills in poetry and fiction in a workshop setting.
-In consultation with the instructor, they will undertake individualized programs of study which include writing, reading, revision of their own work, and critiquing of their peers' work.
+Students will further develop their skills in poetry and fiction in a workshop/roundtable setting.
+Students will craft and revise their own creative work, read and analyze poetry and fiction by published writers, and engage in constructive feedback of their peers' work.

 Level: UG